laderast/exacloudTutorial/exacloudTutorial/exacloud-tutorial.md

 Instead, you can test your jobs by opening up an interactive session on exacloud.
 Essentially, opening up an interactive session guarantees the use of a particular node on exacloud.
 You can run jobs in an interactive session on the command line, which is what we're are going to do.
 It's also useful when you just need compute time for short jobs that don't need to be parallelized.

 1. Open an interactive session using condor_submit.
 It may take a few seconds for the interactive session to open up, so be patient.
+(To exit the interactive shell, you can use the command `exit`.)
 ```
 condor_submit -interactive
 ```